avanwouwe/citadel-browser-agent/README.md

 </div>

 # Citadel browser agent
-Citadel is a browser agent that detects malware and shadow IT by analyzing and logging browser security events to syslog and Windows Event Log a privacy-respecting way.
+Citadel is a browser agent that enforces IT policy and detects malware and shadow IT by analyzing and logging browser security events to syslog and Windows Event Log a privacy-respecting way.
 It is meant to be used by CISO and CIO to secure staff laptops, increase situational awareness and allow Digital Forensics and Incident Response ([DFIR](https://en.wikipedia.org/wiki/Digital_forensics)).

 Citadel comes pre-integrated with [Wazuh](https://wazuh.com/), the open source XDR.
 But any system that can ingest syslog lines containing JSON objects will work.

 ## Overview
+Citadel can perform web filtering, limit the maximum duration of authenticated sessions, enforce your MFA policy, and help you enforce your password policy.

 Citadel detects the following events in the browser:
 * IP, URL or domain is blacklisted (good default blacklists provided, can be bypassable or not by users)
 * user is using unencrypted protocols for an application (e.g. FTP, HTTP or WS)